CrabbRex/quietStudySpaces/DESIGN/README.md

 #### Data Storage:
 This app will store a few different types of data.
 First is the User Login Data.
 Second is the Location Tags and third is the associated filter data attached to the location, with photo's specific to locations..
 Also, the user's personal favourite study spaces will be stored.</br>
-This data will be stored in a remote database throught the use of either MongoDB or Firebase.
+This data will be stored in a remote database through the use of either MongoDB or Firebase.

 #### Add Location:
 On the home page, there is a button called 'Add Location'.
 When pressed a modal will appear for the user to input some filter information (in the form of Check Boxes) of the study location they are submitting.
 This will use the users current location.
 There will be a big button to submit the location, aswell as 2 industry standard buttons for easy use to cancel or leave the modal.